gruntwork-io/terragrunt/docs/_docs/02_features/stacks.md

 terragrunt run-all apply
 ```

-Terragrunt will only include the units in the `us-east-1` stack and its children in the queue of units to run.
+Terragrunt will only include the units in the `us-east-1` stack and its children in the queue of units to run (unless external dependencies are pulled in, as discussed in the [run-all command](#the-run-all-command) section).

+Generally speaking, this is the primary tool Terragrunt users use to control the blast radius of their changes.
+For the most part, it is the current working directory that determines the blast radius of a `run-all` command.

 In addition to using your working directory to control what's included in a [run queue](/docs/getting-started/terminology/#runner-queue), you can also use flags like [--terragrunt-include-dir](/docs/reference/cli-options/#terragrunt-include-dir) and [--terragrunt-exclude-dir](/docs/reference/cli-options/#terragrunt-exclude-dir) to explicitly control what's included in a run queue within a stack, or outside of it.

+There are more flags that control the behavior of the `run-all` command, which you can find in the [CLI Options](/docs/reference/cli-options) section.